 “Conditional is quite undefined”, Gunn explains.
 “It can feel like a lot of responsibility, I’m no arbiter of good taste or anything.
 Or in anyway entitled to an opinion on anything, to be honest… I guess I will always be attracted to extreme music: extreme weirdness, extreme bounciness… I always find myself assigning physical properties to music in my head.”

 In my review of Sebastian Camen’s Tan Object, I (pretentiously?) described the Conditional sound as being ‘object-oriented’.
 The focus of this music is not so much the players or the playing, but the sound-waves themselves.
 Each new release feels like a guided tour through the architecture of sine-, square- and triangle-waves.
 Each release also seems to be a unit unto itself.
 There’s no real series or collector’s catalogue.
 One release can be a vinyl, the next can be lanyard, the one after that comes as a poster.
 Each is its own artefact waiting to be discovered.
-However, Gunn seems to have his heart set on format in particular: cassettes.
+However, Gunn seems to have his heart set on one format in particular: cassettes.

 “I love cassettes; they’re great objects.
 They’re cheap.
 They’re not too big.
 I didn’t actually have a tape player for like 6 months after I started the label so I would just go to other people’s houses to check master tapes” [laughs].
 The focus on cassettes might explain the quick-fire release schedule that Conditional is famous for.
 Their latest release, a 20-run cassette entitled ‘Richard’ was written and released in just over two weeks.